mrugakshiharkare/NL2SQL-chatbot-using-Vanna-AI-2.0-and-FastAPI/README.md

 ### 4. Run the Application
 python main.py
+`Open your browser and go to http://localhost:8084 to start asking questions!`

+### 💡 Try These Questions:
+1. "Show me all the doctors in the clinic."
+2. "Who are the patients with appointments today?"
+3. "Which doctor has the most appointments?"

 ## 🧠 Project Architecture & Approach
 - This project follows the Vanna 2.0 Registry Pattern: